jjfraney/bells/javafx/README.md

 The Status Scene includes a link to the calendar and control scenes.

-* If user is not authenticated, then this scene will pop-up the login scene for authentication.
+* If user is not authenticated, then this scene will pop up the login scene for authentication.

 ## Calendar Scene